thelfer/tfel/docs/web/getting-started.md

   and `FreeBSD`).
 This is not the case under `Windows` where you have to install a compiler beforehand.
 - *You must understand how extending your solver works and ensure that you do use a compatible compiler*.
-This is more specifically true under the `Windows` platform than under `LinuX`: on `LinuX`, most compilers strives to be binary compatible with `gcc`.
+This is particulary important under the `Windows` platform: on `LinuX`, most compilers strives to be binary compatible with `gcc`.
 For example, if you use `Cast3M` under windows, you may want to use the compiler which is package with the `Cast3M` distribution (see [here](install-windows-Cast3M2017.html) for details).
 For `Abaqus`, you may need to have the Intel compilers (or at least the Intel fortran compiler).
 - It is required to have [`cmake`](https://cmake.org/) installed to build `MFront` under `Windows`.
 It is strongly recommended under the other platform.